Online Shopping Habits of Today’s Different Generations

 Millennials were born between the early 1980s and the mid-1990s, which means they experienced the arrival and growth of ecommerce.

-They’re highly reliant on technology and follow the latest trends, utilizing smartphones and social media for product research, price comparisons, and online reviews.
+They’re highly reliant on technology and follow the latest trends, utilizing smartphones and social media, price comparisons, and online reviews.
 Seamless shopping experiences, hassle-free returns, and a strong emphasis on sustainability and socially-responsible practices resonate with them.

 With $200 billion in annual buying power, Millennials are a powerful economic force.
 It’s no surprise that marketers are fighting tooth and nail to connect with them!